BSU-Cybersecurity/BSU-Cybersecurity.github.io/README.md

 ## Comments

-Similar to TOC, the [Disqus](https://disqus.com/) comments is loaded by default in each post, and the global switch is defined by variable `comments` in file `_config.yml` .
-If you want to close the comment for specific post, add the following to the **Front Matter** of the post:
+Similar to TOC, if you want to close the comment for specific post, add the following to the **Front Matter** of the post:

 ```yaml
 ---